 “It’s a shame though.”

-“He’ll break up with her sooner or later anyway,” Kenny jumps in.
+“He’ll break up with her sooner or later anyway,” Kenny jumped in.

-Joanne turns to give Kenny a dagger look while Jacky slaps him a high five across the table.
+Joanne turned to give Kenny a dagger look while Jacky slapped him a high five across the table.

 “You know what?”
-Joyce asks, scanning at everyone present once before turning to Jacky.
+Joyce asked, scanning at everyone present once before turning to Jacky.